vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 [![latest release](https://img.shields.io/github/v/release/terraform-ibm-modules/terraform-ibm-landing-zone?logo=GitHub&sort=semver)](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone/releases/latest)
 [![Renovate enabled](https://img.shields.io/badge/renovate-enabled-brightgreen.svg)](https://renovatebot.com/)

 The landing zone module can be used to create a fully customizable VPC environment within a single region.
-The five following patterns are starting templates that can be used to quickly get started with Landing Zone.
+The five following patterns are starting templates that can be used to get started quickly with Landing Zone.
 These patterns are located in the [patterns](/patterns/) directory.

-Each of these patterns (except VSI QuickStart) creates the following infrastructure:
+Each of these patterns (excluding VSI QuickStart) creates the following infrastructure:

 - A resource group for cloud services and for each VPC.
 - Cloud Object Storage instances for flow logs and Activity Tracker.